woernfl/cheatsheets/docs/http-codes.md

 `TRACE`

-:   The message body contains the request message as received by the server
+:   The message body contains the request message as received by the server.

 ## 2xx